guibou/PyF/Readme.md

 *PyF* is a Haskell library for string interpolation and formatting.

-Internally, the formatting is done using the [Formatting](https://hackage.haskell.org/package/formatting) library, however *PyF* provides a quasiquotation with a mini language inspired from Python to ease the construction of format string.
+*PyF* exposes a quasiquoter `f` for the [Formatting](https://hackage.haskell.org/package/formatting) library.
+The quasiquotation introduces string interpolation and formatting with a mini language inspired from printf / Python to ease the construction of format string.

 # Quick Start